-Mendoza is an incredible region in Argentina.
+Mendoza is an incredible region in Argentina, a favorite destination in many exclusive South American holidays.
 There’s so much to explore in Mendoza!
 Most notably, Mendoza is known for wine – it’s the best place in the world for growing Malbec grapes, although other varietals are also grown.

 It’s important to mention that Mendoza is a big area!
 You absolutely must rent a car.
 Even with a car, however, you can expect multiple long drives if you are hoping to hit the main sites.